 Wadi Rum | Jordan

-Rogue One and The Rise of Skywalker
+Rogue One & The Rise of Skywalker

-Most Star Wars destination guides start with Tunisia, which originally gave us the desert landscape and towns of Tatooine in A New Hope, and has been used extensively since in Episodes I and II.
+Most Star Wars destination guides start with Tunisia, which gave us the desert landscape and towns of Tatooine in A New Hope and has been used extensively in Episodes I and II.
 It wasn't used for The Mandalorian or Book of Bobba Fett though, which are also set on Tatooine but were filmed almost entirely in Californian studios during lockdowns.

 Now, we trust you to head out straight to the spots where they filmed, obviously, but there are other things to see in Jordan too.
 Most notably the ancient city of Petra, considered one of the Seven New Wonders of the World.
-And, if you're hitting up important film sites where Harrison Ford once trod, is also of course a key location in The Last Crusade.
+And, if you're hitting up important film sites where Harrison Ford once trod, Petra is also a key location in The Last Crusade.

-Eyjafjallajökul and Reynisfjara | Iceland
+Eyjafjallajökull and Reynisfjara | Iceland

-Rogue One and The Force Awakens
+Rogue One & The Force Awakens

 Eyjafjallajökull – thrillingly an ice cap over an active volcano – was used as the snowy surface of Starkiller Base in Episode VII.
-Eyjafjallajökull is two hours' drive east along the coast road from Reykjavik, and the whole route east of the capital is one we'd recommend - along the way you'll see ice floes, glaciers and the coastal karst, and it's the gateway Iceland's unexplored east coast and fjords.
+Eyjafjallajökull is two hours' drive east along the coast from Reykjavik, and the whole route east of the capital is one we'd recommend.
+Along the way you'll see ice floes, glaciers and the coastal karst, and it's the gateway to Iceland's unexplored east coast and fjords.